dhardy/pippin/doc/file-format.md

 *   (??) the date of creation of the snapshot as YYYYMMDD
 *   TBD: state/commit identifier and time stamp
 *   `ELEMENTS` (section identifier)
-*   number of elements as a u64 (binary, TBD endianness)
+*   number of elements as a u64

 Per-element data (in any order):